hphelion/documentation/migration-overview-reference.md

 9. Click **Start** to start the server.

 ####Using WinSCP to transfer files to your Windows instance#### {#copydatasftpuse}

 WinSCP is a free program available for Windows that enables you to transfer files between attached systems.

-To use WinSCP to transfer files, either the 12.12 instance or the 13.5 instance must have an FTP server configured and running and the other instance must have a properly-configured Win SCP client.
+To use WinSCP to transfer files, either the 12.12 instance or the 13.5 instance must have an SFTP server configured and running and the other instance must have a properly-configured WinSCP client.
 The following procedure assumes the 12.12 instance is the server and the 13.5 instance is the client.

 Before starting to transfer files:

-- You must use the floating IP address you created for the instance.
-If you do not know the floating IP, you can find the address using the classic management console on the Server Details page for your server.
 - Make sure that Port 22 is open in the security group associated with your instance.
 For more information, see [Controlling traffic using security groups](#securitygroup).
 - Make sure your private key file is in PPK format on the client system.
 You can convert a PEM key pair into PPK format.
 For more information, see
 [Converting Your Keypair File](https://community.hpcloud.com/article/converting-your-keypair-file).

 To transfer files to your 13.5 instance:

-1. Use a remote desktop application (RDA) to connect with the 13.5 instance with the WinSCP client.
+1. Use a remote desktop application (RDA) to connect with the 13.5 instance.
 For more information, see [Connecting to a Windows instance](#connectwindows).

-2. In the instance, launch WinSCP.
+2. In the instance, launch an WinSCP client.

-3. Use WinSCP to log into the HP Cloud version 12.12 instance using the fields on the Session page:
+3. Use WinSCP to log into the HP Cloud version 12.12 instance using the fields on the **Session** page:
+	- File Protocol.
+Select SFTP.
     - Host name.
-Enter the floating IP address of your instance.
+Enter the public IP address of the 12.12 instance.
     - Port number.
 Enter the port number for your instance or use the default, port 22.
     - User name: If the instance requires a specific user for WinSCP enter the name.
     - Password.
 Enter the password for the specified user or leave blank if a password is not required.
     - Private key file: Click `Browse` to locate the PPK file that you created for this instance.

-4. Click **Login** to connect.
+4. Click `Login` to connect.

 	When you are connected, the files and folders in the default directory display.

-5. Select all required files from the 12.12 server and copy the files to the 13.5 instance.
+5. Select all required files from the 12.12 server and move the files to the 13.5 instance.

-###Using rsync to transfer files to your Instance (Mac OSX or Linux)### {#copydatarsync}
+###Using rsync to transfer files between Linux Instances### {#copydatarsync}

 rsync is an open source utility that provides file transfers between connected systems.